Mormon poetry: Contemporary poetry

 More recently, poetry has been seen in general conference sermons given by Latter-day Saint apostles.
 For example, in 1972, as part of his address, Bruce R. McConkie read his poem, "I Believe In Christ," which later became a church hymn.
 In 1997, Boyd K. Packer shared his faith about the cleansing power of Jesus in his poem "Washed Clean" as part of his April conference sermon.
 While those examples are of personally composed pieces, poetry from other authors is also quoted in general conference messages.
 David O. McKay, 9th president of the church, referenced hundreds of poems throughout his addresses.:6–7 Thomas S. Monson, the 16th church president, was an avid lover of poetry and often quoted poems in his own sermons.

-Harvest: Contemporary Mormon Poems (1989), edited by Eugene England and Dennis Clark, and Fire in the Pasture: 21st Century Mormon Poets (2011), edited by Tyler Chadwick, are the preeminent collections of contemporary Mormon poetry.
-Chadwick intended for Fire in the Pasture to be a follow-up to Harvest, or a collection of Mormon poetry that had emerged since Harvest.
-Susan Elizabeth Howe observed that much of the collection of Mormon poetry was largely serious and lacked irony as well as actual Mormon content.
-Much of it still reflected the Mormon experience.

 In Bert Fuller's review article, Mormon Poetry, 2012 to the Present (2018), he summarized the works of the most prominent Mormon poets.
 He specifically mentioned the works of Kimberly Johnson, calling her poems in Uncommon Prayer "a well-crafted triptych of reverent irreverence that answers in verse the rising tide of postsecularism."
 Johnson has also made translations for Hesiod's Theogony and Works of Days, which Fuller assesses as the "most readable English version available."
 Fuller praises Kristen's Eliason's poetry in Picture Dictionary, a collection in the form of a bilingual dictionary.
 Fuller further mentions John Talbot's witty Rough Translation, Lance Larson's "eminently readable" Genius Loci, and Susan Elizabeth Howe's Salt.

 The Association for Mormon Letters has given awards for poetry nearly every year since 1977 as part of the AML Awards.